CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

 ## Task 1: Accessing the FortiGate Dashboard

-1. Select the Fortinet instance and copy the Public ip address of the Fortinet instance
+1. Select the Fortinet instance and copy the Public ip address and paste it in a browser tab

    ![](images/fortinetpip.png)